ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-05-02-why-understanding-not-just-generating-code-still-matters.md

 Looking at the message, it's easy to understand, but I did vibe coding here, and I delegated this fix to the AI.

-After this, the project worked very well and I could see my new "great" new flash cards app.
-But there's a problem: when I open a deck, I see all my cards, with the front and back text appearing together.
+After this, the project worked very well and I could see my new flash cards app.
+But there was a problem: when I opened a deck, I saw all my cards, with the front and back text appearing together.
 My app wasn't finished properly, because I didn't provide enough context.

 I thought about continuing talking with the chat to improve this code, but I had another idea: create a detailed prompt.